Bergwiehuegel/SWEN1_MTCG/README.md

 ## Time Tracking

->02.01. proper project start - curl script and db layout
+- 02.01. proper project start - curl script and db layout
->until 05.01. (git history starts there) first draft of working code and getting familiar with VS/C# and Postgresql
+- until 05.01. (git history starts there) first draft of working code and getting familiar with VS/C# and Postgresql
->Total hours spent: ~12 working days between 3-7 hours each. ~50 hours estimate
+- Total hours spent: ~12 working days between 3-7 hours each. ~60 hours estimate

 ## Bonus thanks for the course and grace time period